decentraland/ts-proto/README.markdown

 - With `--ts_proto_opt=outputSchema=true`, meta typings will be generated that can later be used in other code generators.

+- With `--ts_proto_opt=outputTypeAnnotations=true`, each message will be given a `$type` field containing its fully-qualified name.
+You can use `--ts_proto_opt=outputTypeAnnotations=static-only` to omit it from the `interface` declaration.

 - With `--ts_proto_opt=outputTypeRegistry=true`, the type registry will be generated that can be used to resolve message types by fully-qualified name.
-Also, each message will get extra `$type` field containing fully-qualified name.
+Also, each message will be given a `$type` field containing its fully-qualified name.

 - With `--ts_proto_opt=outputServices=grpc-js`, ts-proto will output service definitions and server / client stubs in [grpc-js](https://github.com/grpc/grpc-node/tree/master/packages/grpc-js) format.